Skip to content

 Auditability.
 The full chain from request to billing must be inspectable.
 This includes the raw input, the tokenized form, the model routing, the output, and the metering event.
 Each step must produce a record that can be independently verified.

-These properties are not features.
-They are requirements for treating inference as a governed cost center rather than an uncontrolled expense.
+These are baseline requirements for treating inference as a governed cost center.

 The Control Surface